-- Demonstrate critical, creative and constructive engagement with texts, traditions, social systems, and political structures. - Apply contextually based approaches to social issues and the development of self-reflective leadership skills that are effective in the student's particular ministry context.
-The student can present some evidence of social change in that context. - Demonstrate partnership with people in other ministry settings; i. e. the knowledge of theological thinkers and schools of thought from contexts other than their own; work done ecumenically, in an inter-faith relationship; work across lines of culture; and/or work in partnership with community organizations to address systemic oppression and work for the common good. - Communicate a sense of direction for a faith community, choosing appropriate media. - Produce and communicate new knowledge about the practice of ministry, focusing on a specific ministry issue. - Give evidence of a self-reflective and engaged spirituality that can critically engage social location, and personal experience. - Integrate new understanding and competencies into a theologically coherent analysis of a specific ministry issue
+• Demonstrate critical, creative and constructive engagement with texts, traditions, social systems, and political structures.

+• Apply contextually based approaches to social issues and the development of selfreflective leadership skills that are effective in the student's ministry context.
+The student can present some evidence of social change in that context.

+• Demonstrate partnership with people in other ministry settings; I. e. the knowledge of theological thinkers and schools of thought from contexts other than their own; work done ecumenically, in an inter-faith relationship; work across lines of culture; and/or work in partnership with community organizations to address systemic oppression and work for the common good.

+- Communicate a sense of direction for a faith community, using appropriate media. - Produce and communicate new knowledge about the practice of ministry, focusing on a specific ministry issue. - Give evidence of a self-reflective and engaged spirituality that can critically engage social location, and personal experience. - Integrate new understanding and competencies into a theologically coherent analysis of a specific ministry issue four times during the year, by email exchange, video conference, or other means decided upon by the group.
-The PSR DMin is organized using a cohort model, where each student joins a cohort of other students who share common interests in particular ministry issues or contexts for ministry.
-Students in the cohort are required to develop among themselves a means of being in regular conversation with each other between seminar meetings.
-The cohorts should be in touch with each other at least four times during the year, by email exchange, video conference, or other means decided upon by the group.
 During the first year they may share with each other what they learn in their coursework.
 As time goes on, they will consult with each other on the development and writing of their projects.
 Each cohort will prepare an annual report of their work together and submit it to the faculty member leading the DMin Continuing Seminar and to the Director of the DMin program.
 The cohorts are an important part of the program even though no academic credit is assigned to them, they provide a place where students can be in partnership with others in different contexts of ministry; hone their critical and creative skills - particularly their ability to be self-reflective and critical of their own work; sharpen their communication of their findings; support each other in staying on track toward completion of the degree; and support each other spiritually.
 What students learn from each other is as important as what they learn from professors in classes.